 Printique review: Verdict

-Printique has fun, easy-to-use yet powerful software that gives you the freedom and great tools to create the book, calendar or card you envision.
-And the Printique’s print quality can’t be beaten.
-We didn't review it this year, but Artifact Uprising also produces a very elegant book, albeit with far fewer customization options.
+Printique nudged out Mixbook to win this year’s best print service title, but the two ran neck-and-neck throughout the judging.
+They both have fun, easy-to-use yet powerful software that gives you the freedom and great tools to create the book, calendar or card you envision.
+Printique’s book and calendar print quality can’t be beaten, but Mixbook ties with Printique in card print quality.

 If budget is an issue, the choice between the two companies isn’t cut and dry — it depends on what product, volume and paper stock you choose.
 Printique’s only hardcovers are layflat books; Mixbook’s traditionally stitched hardcovers are less expensive, though Mixbook’s layflats cost more.
 Their calendars are priced similarly, considering the fact that they offer slightly different sizes.